SeongHo5356/seongho5356/README.md

 ## 😊 About me
-- Hi, My name is Jung SungHo
+- Hi, My name is Jung Sung Ho
 - I am a student at Kyunghee University.

 ## 🎓 Career and Academic Experience